 Parachures and Paralites of envelopes with s/n up to 2199 (included) are fitted with RED LINE instead of red-white one.

 Only in case of these envelopes the red line may be used also for inflight venting, because no red-white line is available.

-Except in an emergency, opening the Slide Vent, Smart Vent, Lite Vent or Rip Panel with the red line is available of the probability of the probabil prohibited if the underside of the basket is higher than 2 m (6.5 ft) above the ground.
+Except in an emergency, opening the Slide Vent, Smart Vent, Lite Vent or Rip Panel with the red line is prohibited if the underside of the basket is higher than 2 m (6.5 ft) above the ground.